-Christin’s practice focuses on high-stakes litigation, with a focus on technology and intellectual property disputes.
+Christin’s practice focuses on high-stakes litigation, with a focus on consumer class actions and technology.
 She has made dozens of successful oral arguments; written over 100 briefs (with no losses on summary judgment); taken over 100 depositions (including of key witnesses and experts); and prepared over a dozen petition responses defending the validity of patents before the Patent Trial and Appeals Board (none of the challenged patents were found invalid).

 - Law Clerk for Judge J. Clifford Wallace of the Ninth Circuit Court of Appeals.